 - ¾ cup (180mL) nonfat milk

 - In a medium bowl, whisk together the flour, cocoa powder, baking powder, and salt.
-In a separate bowl, whisk together the butter, egg whites, vanilla, and vanilla stevia.
+In a separate bowl, whisk together the butter, egg whites, vanilla, and liquid stevia.
 Stir in the Greek yogurt, mixing until no large lumps remain.
 Stir in the milk.
 Add in the flour mixture, stirring just until incorporated.

-View Nutrition Information
+View Nutrition Information + Weight Watchers Points

 You may also like Amy’s other recipes…